CanopusEtaCarinae/Crystal_Daily_Trivia/readme-rewind/README.md

 -->
 -->
 #### [2025-08-07](https://twitter.com/LoremIpsumVerb/status/1953189296208302140)

+**Re: Zero Trivia Rewind**

+According to the author, he enjoys writing all aspects of Subaru, including when he's being scummy, being cool or dying.

+However, he explicitly stated that when it's Subaru dying, his fingers move without hesitation.
 <!--
 Tappei Nagatsuki is known for referencing many Japanese series and pieces of pop culture in Re: Zero.